shugonta/tweetsharp/README.md

 TwitterService service = new TwitterService("consumerKey", "consumerSecret");
 service.AuthenticateWith("accessToken", "accessTokenSecret");

-// Option 1 - Retrieve from the API
-TwitterRateLimitStatus rate = service.GetRateLimitStatus();
+// Option 1 - Retrieve from the API (a list of all endpoints and rates) TwitterRateLimitStatusSummary rate = service.GetRateLimitStatus();
-Console.WriteLine("You have used " + rate.RemainingHits + " out of your " + rate.HourlyLimit);

-// Option 2 - Retrieve from the response
-IEnumerable<TwitterStatus> mentions = service.GetMentions();
+// Option 2 - Retrieve from the response (scoped to the last request) IEnumerable<TwitterStatus> mentions = service.ListTweetssMentioningMe(new ListTweetsMentioningMeOptions());
 TwitterRateLimitStatus rate = service.Response.RateLimitStatus;
 Console.WriteLine("You have used " + rate.RemainingHits + " out of your " + rate.HourlyLimit);
 ```